 Experiential Learning – Honors courses incorporate a more hands-on approach to learning through field trips and volunteer service meant to engage the students and educate outside the classroom.

-Leadership Opportunities – The Honors Institute has many opportunities for students to develop their leadership skills, from providing assistance to the Honors Office staff to serving as club officers or board members.
+Leadership Opportunities – The Honors Program has many opportunities for students to develop their leadership skills, from providing assistance to the Honors Office staff to serving as club officers or board members.
 All Honors students take a specially designed Leadership Course, IDH 2931.

-Specialized Academic Advising – The Honors Institute has its own academic advisor to work with students each semester as they select their classes, determine their intended major, and prepare for HCC graduation and transfer.
+Specialized Academic Advising – The Honors Program has its own academic advisor to work with students each semester as they select their classes, determine their intended major, and prepare for HCC graduation and transfer.

 Priority Registration – Honors students who meet with their Honors academic advisor each semester are granted priority registration, providing the opportunity for first selection of courses, class times, and professors.